nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Adding contacts to a folder: `echo`

-To organize and group contacts into an arbitrary folder
+To organize and group contacts into an arbitrary folder.

+Format:

+ For adding a single contact: `echo CONTACT_INDEX >> FOLDER_NAME`

-Format: `echo CONTACT_INDEX >> FOLDER_NAME`
+ For adding multiple contacts: `echo CONTACT_INDEX CONTACT_INDEX  >> FOLDER_NAME`

 - `CONTACT_INDEX` must be a positive integer 1, 2, 3, ...
+    - Command fails if such a contact index does not exit.
+    - Command fails if contact has already been added before.

 - `FOLDER_NAME` must be an existing folder
-    - Command fails if there is no existing folder with that name
+    - Command fails if there is no existing folder with that name.

 #### Listing all folders: `ls -folders`